stellar/scp-proofs/README.md

 4. A well-behaved node does not accept different values as prepared in the same ballot.

-Now suppose that `v` and `v'` are confirmed committed in ballots `n` and `n'`, with `n < n'`.
+Given those invariants, suppose that `v` and `v'` are confirmed committed in ballots `n` and `n'`, with `n < n'`.
 By Invariant 1 and Invariant 3, there is a quorum `Q` of an intertwined node whose well-behaved members all accepted `(n',v')` as prepared.
 Thus, by Invariant 2, no well-behaved member of `Q` ever accepts `(n,v)` as committed.
 Thus, by Invariant 3 and Quorum Intersection, no intertwined node confirmed `(n,v)` as committed, which is a contradiction.

 Using the auxiliary conjectures present in the `safety` isolate in `SCP-safety.ivy`, Ivy reaches the same conclusion automatically and successfully validates that the safety property holds.

 ## Liveness

-The liveness properties of SCP follow from the cascade theorem and from a key safety property: (P1) if there is a quorum-of-intact `Q` whose intact members all vote to commit `(b,v)`, then no value different from `v` is accepted as prepared in later ballots.
-Property P1 rules out scenarios where nodes would not be able to accept any new statements because past accepted contradictory statements prevent them from accepting any new statement.
-We prove Property P1 in the isolate `safety_2` of `SCP-safety.ivy`.
-Relying on Property P1, we formally prove two liveness properties that we now discuss.

-In what follows, we always assume as a baseline that communication between intact nodes is reliable (i.e. messages are never lost) but can take an arbitrary amount of time.

-Ballot-based protocols like SCP are usually live assuming a variant of eventual synchrony.
-That, we assume that, eventually, the system stabilizes in some way.
-For example, we might assume that the communication delay between intact nodes eventually becomes bounded by a constant.
-Given such an assumption, one way to prove the liveness of ballot-based protocols like SCP is to first prove that, eventually, the ballot-synchronization mechanism simulates a synchronous system in which intact nodes go from ballot to ballot in lock-steps and all receive the same messages in a given ballot.
-Then, assuming that ballots eventually become synchronous, we prove that the protocol terminates.
-This is roughly the approach pioneered by Dwork, Lynch, and Stockemeyer in their seminal work "Consensus in the presence of partial synchronony", and we also take this approach.

-We formally prove two liveness properties L1 and L2 that depend on assumptions about the ballot-synchronization protocol; then, we informally argue that, assuming that the ballot-synchronization protocol eventually ensures synchrony, L1 and L2 guarantee that after two synchronous ballots all intact nodes have confirmed a value committed.
-We do not formally analyse the ballot-synchronization protocol.
-Doing so would require reasoning about real-time properties involving message-propagation delay, timeout values, etc. which is not possible with the first-order model of SCP that we use here.
-See the SOSP paper for an informal discussion of the ballot-synchronization protocol.

-The first property we prove is that, (L1) if there is ever a ballot `b1` such that (a) all intact nodes vote to prepare the same value `v` in `b1` and (b) `b1` lasts long enough, then all intact nodes confirm `v` as committed in `b1` (regardless of what faulty nodes do).
-This is not as trivial as it may seem because a node accepts a new statement only if it has not already accepted anything contradictory.
-Thus, contradictory accepted statements could prevent `v` from being confirmed committed in `b1`.
-To rule out this possibility, we first prove that if all intact nodes vote to prepare the same value `v` in `b1`, then no intact node has or ever accepts `commit (b,v)` where `v≠v1` and `b≤b1`.
-In other words, `v1` is never contradicted in ballots preceding `b1`.
-This holds because, if `(b,v)`, with `b≤v1` and `v≠v1` is accepted as committed, then there is a quorum-of-intact `Q` whose intact members all voted to commit `(b,v)` before leaving ballot `b`.
-Therefore, by Property P1, no other value can be confirmed as prepared in ballots higher than `b`, and thus one intact node must have confirmed `(b,v)` as prepared before entering `b1`.
-Therefore, at least one intact node has `(b,v)` as highest confirmed prepared value when entering `b1`, and this node must therefore vote to prepare `v` in `b1`.
-This contradicts the assumption that all intact nodes vote to prepare `v1` where `v1≠v`.
-Now that we have established that `prepare (b1,v1)` cannot be contradicted, it should be clear that given enough time for all messages sent from intact nodes to intact nodes to be delivered, `(b1,v1)` is eventually confirmed as committed (note that there is no need for the cascade theorem for this, because the set of intact nodes is a quorum for all intact nodes).
-We formally prove Property L1 in `SCP-liveness-3.ivy`.

-It remains to show if and under what circumstances we can guarantee that there will come a ballot `b1` such that all intact nodes vote to prepare the same value in `b1`.
-Using the cascade theorem and Property P1, we show that (L2) once an intact node accepts a value `v` as prepared in `b0`, then all intact nodes eventually accept it as prepared and then commit it prepared.
-The key for this proof is showing that the cascading effect is not blocked by contradictory accepted statements, again using Property P1.
-The contrapositive of Property P1 is that if `prepare (b0,v)` is confirmed, then no value `v'≠v` can be accepted as committed in ballots lower than `b0`.
-Therefore, once an intact nodes accepts a value `v` as prepared in `b0`, `prepare (b0,v)` cannot be contradicted and, by the cascade theorem, all intact nodes eventually accept it as prepared and then commit it prepared.
-We formally prove Property L2 in `SCP-liveness-cascade.ivy`.

-Liveness Property L2 shows that, if, eventually, no new values are ever confirmed prepared by any intact nodes, then, eventually, all intact nodes agree on what is confirmed prepared.
-Thus, barring interference from non-intact nodes, if ballots become synchronous and keep increasing in duration, there will come a ballot that is long enough enough for all intact nodes to agree on what is confirmed prepared by the end of the ballot.
-It easily follows, assuming that nomination has converged, that all intact nodes vote to prepare the same value in the next ballot (this is proved formally in `SCP-liveness-prepare.ivy`), and that, by Liveness Property L1, all intact nodes confirm a value committed in the next ballot.
+We would like to prove that SCP guarantees that, under eventual synchrony, every intact node eventually decides.
+Unfortunately, this does not hold, and SCP guarantees the following, weaker liveness property: if the system is eventually synchronous and non-intact nodes eventually stop taking steps, then every intact node eventually decides.

+To prove the liveness property, we can proceed in two steps.
+* L1: by the end of a long-enough synchronous ballot in which non-intact nodes do not take steps, every intact node agrees on the highest confirmed-prepared value.
+* L2: if a quorum unanimously votes to prepare a value `v` during a long-enough synchronous ballot, then every intact node decides `v` by the end of the ballot.

+Note that, if intact nodes agree that the highest confirmed-prepared value is `v`, then they all vote for `v`.
+Thus, once ballots become synchronous and Byzantine nodes stop taking step, properties L1 and L2 together imply that all intact nodes decide.

+Let us know informally argue why properties L1 and L2 hold.
+In each cases, the main threat is the fact nodes do not accept contradictory values, and this could block progress.
+In both cases, we rule out progress being blocked in this way using additional invariants proved in the isolate `protocol.additional_safety`.

+To see why property L1 holds, assume that an intact node has confirmed `(b,v)` prepared during a long-enough synchronous ballot.
+Then, as we prove in `inv2` in isolate `protocol.additional_safety`, no contradictory statement is ever accepted by intact nodes.
+Thus, other intact nodes are never prevented from accepting `(b,v)` as prepared, and the Cascade Theorem ensures that, given enough communication, every intact node confirms `(b,v)` as prepared.
+Thus, if ballot `b` is long enough, evey intact node confirms `(b,v)` as prepared by the end of the ballot.

+To see  why property L2 holds, assume that every intact node votes to prepare the same value `v` during a long-enough synchronous ballot `b`.
+Then, as we prove in `inv1` in isolate `protocol.additional_safety`, no contradictory statement is ever accepted by intact nodes.
+Thus, given enough communication, nothing prevents value `v` from being accepted prepared, then confirmed prepared, then accepted committed, and finally confirmed committed by all intact nodes.
+Thus, if ballot `b` is long enough, every intact node confirms `(b,v)` as prepared by the end of the ballot.

+### What liveness properties are proved in Ivy?

+An old version of this repository (commit `803b345`) contains a full liveness proof.
+However, this old proof is written in Ivy 1.6 and contains many hacks.
+The current repository uses Ivy 1.7 and contains cleaner liveness proofs.
+However, we have so far only ported the proof of the following statement: if a quorum of an intact node unanimously accepts `(b,v)` as prepared, then eventually all intact nodes accept `(b,v)` as prepared.
+This roughly corresponds to property L1.

+### Liveness in practice

-Unfortunately, non-intact nodes can always interfere right before the end of a ballot and cause disagreement on what is confirmed prepared among intact
+Unfortunately, Byzantine nodes can always interfere right before the end of a ballot and cause disagreement on what is confirmed prepared among intact nodes and make L1 fail.
+More precisely, a Byzantine node can always withhold an "accept prepare" message right until the end of a ballot (either because it is faulty or because it has bad timing) and complete a quorum just before the ballot ends, and thereby cause some intact nodes to confirm the corresponding value as prepared while others do not.

-nodes: a non-intact node can always withhold an "accept prepare" message right until the end of a ballot (either because it is faulty or because it has bad timing) and complete a quorum just before the ballot ends, and thereby cause some intact nodes to confirm the corresponding value as prepared while others do not.
-Thus, to ensure that all intact nodes vote to prepare the same value in the next ballot, intact nodes must adjust their slices to make sure that no faulty or otherwise untimely node remain in any of their quorums.
+In practice, to ensure that all intact nodes vote to prepare the same value in the next ballot, intact nodes must adjust their slices to make sure that no faulty or otherwise untimely node remain in any of their quorums.